followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/10 Specifying the Options.md

-DevExtreme ASP.NET MVC Wrappers mirror the [options of the client-side widgets](/Documentation/ApiReference/UI_Widgets/) with only one difference: instead of the lower camel case usual in JavaScript, wrapper methods use the upper camel case common in .NET.
+DevExtreme ASP.NET MVC Controls mirror the [options of the client-side widgets](/Documentation/ApiReference/UI_Widgets/) with only one difference: instead of the lower camel case usual in JavaScript, control methods use the upper camel case common in .NET.
 For example:

 <div class="simple-table" style="font-size:14px; font-style:normal; text-align:center">
   <table>
     <thead>
     <tr>
       <th>Widget Option</th>
-      <th>Wrapper Method</th>
+      <th>Control Method</th>
     </tr>
     </thead>
     <tbody>